Stanisław Kiszka: Diplomatic career

-Kiszka was sent on his first diplomatic mission in spring 1490.
+Kiszka was sent on his first diplomatic mission in the spring of 1490.
 He presented a protest to Ivan III of Russia who harbored and protected Princes Vorotynsky and Belsky who had defected from the Grand Duchy of Lithuania.
 During the reign of Alexander, Kiszka served as a diplomatic envoy to the Grand Duchy of Moscow and Kingdom of Poland almost annually.

 The first of Muscovite–Lithuanian Wars ended in 1494 and resulted in substantial territorial losses for Lithuania.
 Alexander's marriage to Helena of Moscow, daughter of Ivan III of Russia, gave Moscow further pretexts to interfere in Lithuanian affairs.
 During that tense time, Kiszka was a member of delegations dealing with Russian matters in 1494, 1495, 1498, and 1500.
 In early 1494, Kiszka received Russian envoys who came to Poland to negotiate the marriage between Alexander and Helena.
 In early 1495, together with other members of the Lithuanian Council of Lords, he met and greeted Helena on her way to Vilnius.
 In 1498, hostilities with Russia resumed – Russian army attacked Mtsensk and other locations.
 In June 1498, Kiszka accompanied by Ivan Sapieha traveled to Moscow in an unsuccessful attempt to broker peace.
 The full Muscovite–Lithuanian War broke out in 1500 and Kiszka once again attempted to negotiate peace in March 1500.

 Kiszka was also sent to diplomatic missions to Poland in 1492, 1495, and 1496.
 In August 1492, he represented Grand Duke Alexander at the Sejm of the Kingdom of Poland where Alexander's brother John I Albert was elected as King.
 In 1501, Kiszka supported the proposed Union of Mielnik which would have united Poland and Lithuania into a single state.
 The union was inspired by the continuing Muscovite–Lithuanian Wars, particularly the defeat in the Battle of Vedrosha, and Lithuanian desire to secure Polish military support against Russia.
 Kiszka also attended Sejms in Radom (1505) and Lublin (1506).
 After the death of Alexander, Lithuanian nobles elected his brother Sigismund as Grand Duke of Lithuania in September 1506.
 Together with Bishop Wojciech Radziwiłł and voivode Jan Zabrzeziński, Kiszka attended the Polish Sejm in Piotrków Trybunalski that elected Sigismund as King of Poland in December 1506.
 In general, Kiszka was a strong proponent of a closer union between Poland and Lithuania.